Stromness

 Stromness (/ˈstrʌmnIs/, Straumnes; Stromnes) is the second-most populous town in Orkney, Scotland.
-It is in the southwestern part of Mainland Orkney.
+It is in the southwestern part of Mainland, Orkney.
 It is a burgh with a parish around the outside with the town of Stromness as its capital.

 Etymology

-The name "Stromness" comes from the Norse Straumnes.
+The name "Stromness" comes from the Old Norse Straumnes.
 Straumr refers to the strong tides that rip past the Point of Ness through Hoy Sound to the south of the town.
 Nes means "headland".
 Stromness thus means "headland protruding into the tidal stream".
 In Viking times the anchorage where Stromness now stands was called Hamnavoe.

 Town

 A long-established seaport, Stromness has a population of approximately 2,500 residents.
 The old town is clustered along the characterful and winding main street, flanked by houses and shops built from local stone, with narrow lanes and alleys branching off it.
-There is a ferry link from Stromness to Scrabster on the north coast of mainland Scotland.

 First recorded as the site of an inn in the sixteenth century, Stromness became important during the late seventeenth century, when Great Britain was at war with France and shipping was forced to avoid the English Channel.
 Ships of the Hudson's Bay Company were regular visitors, as were whaling fleets.
 Large numbers of Orkneymen, many of whom came from the Stromness area, served as traders, explorers and seamen for both.
 Captain Cook's ships, Discovery and Resolution, called at the town in 1780 on their return voyage from the Hawaiian Islands, where Captain Cook had been killed.

 Stromness Museum reflects these aspects of the town's history (displaying for example important collections of whaling relics, and Inuit artefacts brought back as souvenirs by local men from Greenland and Arctic Canada).

 Stromness harbour was rebuilt to the designs of John Barron in 1893.

 At Stromness Pierhead is a statue by North Ronaldsay sculptor Ian Scott, depicting John Rae standing erect with an inscription describing him as "the discoverer of the final link in the first navigable Northwest Passage", which was unveiled in 2013.

+The town has two schools, Stromness Academy, a secondary school and Stromness Primary School, a primary school.

+Stromness Lifeboat Station is the town’s lifeboat station, one of three lifeboat stations in Orkney (the others being Longhope Lifeboat Station and Kirkwall Lifeboat Station).
+A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1867.

+Stromness is served by two passenger ferries: the MV Hamnavoe, run by Northlink Ferries, connects the town to Scrabster, and the MV Graemsay, operated by Orkney Ferries, runs to Graemsay and Hoy, Orkney.

 Parish

-The parish of Stromness includes the islands of Hoy and Graemsay in addition to a tract of land about 5 by 3+3/4 mi on Mainland Orkney.
+The parish of Stromness includes the islands of Hoy and Graemsay in addition to a tract of land about 5 by 3+3/4 mi on Mainland, Orkney.
 The Mainland part is bounded on the west by the Atlantic Ocean, on the south and southeast by Hoy Sound, and on the northeast by the Loch of Stenness.

 Antiquities include Breckness House, erected in 1633 by George Graham, Bishop of Orkney, at the west entrance of Hoy Sound.